 When this ivory one came up in May, I was mesmerized immediately.

 I have named her Sabine, a common 1950s German name.
-She was built in 2010 by Vintage in Hollywood Gardens, a very well-reputed Speedster builder.
+She was built in 2010 by Vintage in Hawaiian Gardens, a very well-reputed Speedster builder at the time.
 The former owner wrote to me about how he styled it:

 I understand they were sports cars for their day but the colors of this one just seemed too elegant to me and all I could picture was some female movie star from the 50s speeding on Mulholland Drive at night in a big hat with a scarf holding it on tied under her chin, and sunglasses at night.
 To me her car had white wall tires in the day, and no wood grain.
 Nothing extra either because she’s extra.
 Sounds funny but that’s my first thought when I saw it.